 The Davis County Cooperative Society (DCCS) is an economic cooperative based on the belief in God, Country, Stewardship, Cooperation and Hard work.
 It was founded during the heart of the Great Depression where its founders sought to establish the long looked-for ideal condition known as the Golden Rule (Do unto others as you would have others do unto you).

-The Davis County Cooperative Society was founded on January 1st, 1935 in Bountiful, Utah by C. Elden Kingston.
+The Davis County Cooperative Society was founded on January 1st, 1935 in Bountiful, Utah by C. Elden Kingston and was incorporated with the State of Utah in 1941.

 Early founders began the tradition of giving men “Numbers” as a unique and honorary title for them and their families in the community.
 These titles are generally reserved for men who have dedicated themselves to serving their community.
 They are typically held for life and go along with an expectation to live as an outstanding example of a high standard of moral conduct and service to others.